 2. Delamere Forest, Cheshire

 Delamere Station is one of those marvellous places where you can step off the train and head straight into the woods.
 The visitor centre has a friendly cafe and helpful bike hire shop.
 Cheshire’s largest woodland area includes a patchwork of habitats: bogs and beech woods, lakes and pine trees, as well as miles of brackeny trails winding through them.
 And, if you arrive by train, you don’t need to pay the parking charges.

 - How to get to Delamere forest: Follow Good Journey’s directions.

 - Walk: Several long distance routes cross Delamere Forest, including the fabulous Sandstone Trail and there are lots of shorter walks too, leading round Blakemere Moss, a reclaimed wetland that is now a wildlife-rich lake.
 Or climb steeply up to Old Pale for far-reaching views.
 The new Oakmere Way leads from Delamere towards the next station in neighbouring Cuddington – ask in the bike shop for more details.

 - Cycle: You can hire mountain bikes from the shop next to Delamere visitor centre.
-It costs £20 for three hours on a mountain bike and staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.
+It costs £25 for 3 hours on a mountain bike and staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.

-- Eat and drink: Besides the cafe in the visitor centre, there’s an imaginative restaurant in the old station house with great vegan and veggie options.
+- Eat and drink: Besides the cafe in the visitor centre, there’s an imaginative restaurant in Delamere Station House with great vegan and veggie options.

 - Look out from the train windows to see miles of beautiful woodland and rolling Cheshire countryside.
 There are hourly trains (every two hours on Sunday) from Chester and Manchester.